-In the first article (here), they talk about how the ph in infant's gut are significantly higher without the b.
+In the first article (here), they talk about how the ph in an infant's gut is significantly higher without the b.
 Infantis:

 An analysis of 14 clinical studies performed between 1926 and 2017 showed a startling increase of pH from 5.0 to 6.5 in infant stools.